 In February this year, Page appeared on the Late Show with Stephen Colbert, ostensibly to promote the debut of the Netflix series Umbrella Academy, in which she stars.
 Instead, she used her time on the show to call out US Vice President Mike Pence for promoting homophobia and opposing gay marriage (like her own), and after that, those who believe there is still a debate about climate change, and lastly the environmental racism in her native Nova Scotia.

-Six weeks after that appearance, Page, and two of her closest friends, Julia Anderson and Ian Daniel, with whom she made the television series Gaycation for Vice, were on a plane headed for Nova Scotia to document cases of environmental racism.
+Six weeks after that appearance, Page, and two of her closest friends, Julia Sanderson and Ian Daniel, with whom she made the television series Gaycation for Vice, were on a plane headed for Nova Scotia to document cases of environmental racism.

 The result is a 73-minute feature documentary called There’s Something in the Water.